 A World War I memorial stature, “The Spirit of The American Dough Boy” was dedicated on September 6, 1927 following its acquisition through a project sponsored jointly by the local American Legion and VFW Posts.
 The solider is forever immortalized in statue form, the solider is seen is his war apparel and stance.
 The Dough Boy is a symbol of freedom and remembrance of those who fought for our land.
 The Dough Boy sits in the heart of Herrin on Park Avenue Street after multiple relocations...
 More »

 The Robert L. Mees Village Centre serves as the hub of the Harrison/Bruce Historical Village by providing a venue for College and community events.
 Historical buildings include: The Purdy School, a one-room public school in Perry County, IL from 1860-1951.
 The Julia Harrison Bruce House, a replica of the house the house that was built in 1868 by David Ruffin Harrison.
-The Harrison Storefront, this "double dog trot" style log cabin is a replica of the cabin the David Ruffin Harrison family occupied prior to the construction of the brick, "Harrison House"...
+The Harrison Storefront, this "double dog trot" style log cabin is a replica of the cabin the David Ruffin Harrison family occupied prior to the construction of the brick, "Harrison House", and The Hunter Cabin...
 More »

 Herrin City Library is your community connection to print, video, audio, and online information around the world.
 Featuring the Herrin History Room, a growing collection of archival information about the City of Herrin and the Williamson County area.
 We also have some genealogical information about Herrin families.
 We have city directories and yearbooks for the Herrin Schools.
 We do have a large collection of Herrin newspapers on microfilm from the 1800s to about 1945.